Don’t see Life Itself if you aren’t ready to fully engage and be in your feelings. Seriously.

 Ten-will-get-you-twenty, had this movie stayed rooted here, stretching out this portion of its tale to a full-length feature, everyone would be losing their minds raving.

 But, Life Itself keeps going because, in the real world, no one’s around to yell cut.
+And by god, were people unhappy about it.

 The film further unravels the tragedy its built upon down through the familial line.
 Again, this is Fogelman so this is hardly a surprise.
 None of the tricks in this story are subtle.
 It’s a high-minded concept piece where the writer remembers to keep the audience in the loop.
 In place of a Greek chorus, we have a disembodied narrator cluing us into all the omniscient details of life.